Judy Blume MasterClass Review: Will This Class Help You Master Writing?

 If you’ve seen one of my previous MasterClass reviews, you’re probably familiar with MasterClass and how it works.
 If not, we’ll go over it briefly here.

-MasterClass offers online courses taught by people who are masters in their field — like Neil Gaiman, for instance, or Gordon Ramsey.
-Ever wondered how to debone a chicken?
-Ramsey can teach you that.
+MasterClass offers online courses taught by people who are masters in their field — like the Neil Gaiman Masterclass, James Patterson MasterClass, Margaret Atwood Masterclass, Malcolm Gladwell MasterClass, and Gordon Ramsey MasterClass.

 There’s something uniquely exciting about learning how to cook or write or even sing from an individual who is a major success in their field.
 You know the information is true, accurate, and coming from an authority.